See what drives us forward from our team to our values.

 Many employers across the country pay a standard car allowance to cover vehicle expenses incurred for work purposes.
 This is a simple and straightforward approach.
 This approach often falls short in California, leaving employers exposed to labor code violations and lawsuits.

-Often organizations pay the same car allowance across the country, which means either that the amount falls short in California because its drivers face higher-than-average expenses, or that the company pays higher allowances than necessary in other parts of the country in order to keep employees happy who work in expensive regions.
+Often organizations pay the same car allowance across the country.
+This can mean that the amount falls short in California because its drivers face higher-than-average expenses.
+Or the company pays higher allowances than necessary in other parts of the country to keep employees happy who work in expensive regions.
 Neither situation is desirable.

 Adding to the problem is taxation.
-A standard car allowance is taxable unless the company uses a business substantiation procedure such as mileage tracking or FAVR (more on this below).
+A standard car allowance is taxable unless the company uses a business substantiation procedure such as mileage tracking or FAVR.
 This means that 30 to 40% of most drivers' allowance goes to income and payroll taxes.
 Thus a $600/month payment might be reduced to $360.
+That will not work in California.

 IRS tax rules and CA business reimbursements